sqitchers/docker-sqitch/oracle/README.md

 Sqitch Oracle Docker Image
 ==========================

-1. Download the basiclite (or basic), SQL*Plus, and SDK [Instant Client] Zip files for x64 Linux.
-The names should match these patterns:

-    *   `instantclient-basic*-linux.x64-*.zip`
-    *   `instantclient-sqlplus-linux.x64-*.zip`
-    *   `instantclient-sdk-linux.x64-*.zip`

-2. Build an image named `sqitch-oracle` with this command
+1. Build an image named `sqitch-oracle` with this command

         docker build -t sqitch-oracle .

+    If you want to control the version of [Instant Client], pass the `INSTANTCLIENT_VERSION` argument:

+        docker build -t sqitch-oracle --build-arg INSTANTCLIENT_VERSION=21.3.0.0.0 .

-3. Set up a [`tnsnames.ora` file] in your home directory.
+2. Set up a [`tnsnames.ora` file] in your home directory.
 For example, `~./sqlplus/tnsnames.ora`.

-4. Set the `$TNS_ADMIN` environment variable to the directory of the `tnsnames.ora` file, replacing the path to your home directory with `/home`.
+3. Set the `$TNS_ADMIN` environment variable to the directory of the `tnsnames.ora` file, replacing the path to your home directory with `/home`.
 For example, if the file is `~./sqlplus/tnsnames.ora`, run Sqitch like so: